arasidprojectz/majorproject/reflection.md

 - Fixing the bugs took some time but for the most part it wasn't hard after I started thinking of the player's movement on a 2D grid (since that's how it moved), as opposed to a freely moving object.
 - The time issues aren't something you can fix (sadly I don't have a time machine)

-## Did I Complete All the Need to Have
--

 ## What Would I Change If I Were to Redo
 - Plan more ahead of time
 - Add music